 Ata Akiner focuses his practice on helping global and U.S. clients navigate complex regulatory and policy matters related to international trade and national security.

 Prior to joining Pillsbury, Ata worked as an international trade and national security attorney at another law firm.
 Ata advises clients on potential national security risks posed by foreign investments and guides clients seeking national security approval before the Committee on Foreign Investment in the United States (CFIUS).
 He counsels U.S., multinational and non-U.S. companies on export controls and economic sanctions compliance matters and provides due diligence reviews in connection with mergers and acquisitions.
-Ata also advises on trade remedy and trade policy matters.
+Ata also advises on customs, tariff advice and trade policy matters.

 Representative Experience